arreanecoyoca/ac-loadmore/README.md

 ## Installation
 **Manually**
 1. Upload the ac-loader folder to the /wp-content/plugins/ directory.
-2. Activate the AC Loader through the ‘Plugins’ menu in WordPress.
+2. Activate AC Loader plugin from your Plugins page.
-3. Go to “after activation” below.

 **From within WordPress**
 1. Download the plugin.
 2. Visit "Plugins > Add New > Upload.
+3. Upload the .zip file and click `install now`.
-3. Activate AC Loader plugin from your Plugins page.
+4. Activate AC Loader plugin from your Plugins page.

 ## After Activation